Own your day. Simplified focus and productivity.

 Melissa Würtz Azari

-Melissa (she/her) is Tiimo’s Co-founder and Chief Product Officer, a dyslexic ADHD’er and parent on a mission to make life easier for neurodivergent folks.
-With a background in service design, she leads the charge in creating tools that help people build routines, tackle time management, and navigate life with a little less chaos.
+Melissa (she/her) is Tiimo’s Co-founder and Chief Product Officer, a dyslexic ADHD’er and parent dedicated to making life easier for neurodivergent folks.
+With a background in service design, she creates tools to support routines, time management, and a little less chaos.

 No items found.